 We are transitioning to the use of SMPTE Standard CPL metadata instead of reliance on this naming convention.
 All items that are included in this naming convention must also be included in the CPL metadata.
 CPL metadata is being populated in distributed movies today (Jan 2018).
 In fact more details are included in the CPL metadata than are included in the naming convention AND it’s machine readable and actionable.
 This website contains information for both the naming convention and CPL metadata.

 The digital cinema naming convention is evolving with the addition of new terms and modifications to existing terms.
 ISDCF is the arbiter of modifications to the convention.
-In general, requests are made to firstname.lastname@example.org and are reviewed at the next ISDCF meeting.
+In general, requests are made to email@example.com and are reviewed at the next ISDCF meeting.
 No significant modification is made without discussion at ISDCF.
+Some seem to have problems with the on-line version.
+A PDF version of the site is here (dated 20180912) and is just a pdf print out of the site at this date.
+The official version is always on-line.

 In the Composition Playlist